-Rugglestone Inn, Widecombe in the Moor - Winner 2012 There are around 330 pubs in the South Devon CAMRA branch area and each winter a short list is drawn up of suitable candidates for pub of the year.
+Queens Arms, Brixham - Winner 2016 There are around 330 pubs in the South Devon CAMRA branch area and each winter a short list is drawn up of suitable candidates for pub of the year.
 It's a very difficult task as there are so many excellent pubs in our area.
-This is whittled down to a short list of four pubs in January which are each visited anonymously by many of the active branch members.
-At our March branch meeting votes are cast and the four pubs reduced to two.
-Each member then rates these pubs on a number of criteria: the quality of the beer (obviously the most important!), the atmosphere, quality of service, clientele, sympathy with CAMRA aims and whether the pub offers good value for the area.
+For this year's competition we managed to whittle down to a short list of just five pubs in January.
+Over a period of two months these were each visited anonymously by many of the active branch members.
+At our March branch meeting votes were cast and the five pubs reduced to two.
+Each member rated each pub on a number of criteria: the quality of the beer (obviously the most important!), the atmosphere, quality of service, clientele, sympathy with CAMRA aims and whether the pub offers good value for the area.

-For 2012 we are pleased to announce that the Rugglestone Inn in Widecombe in the Moor is our branch pub of the year!
+For 2016 we are pleased to announce that the Queens Arms in Brixham is our branch pub of the year!
 Congratulations to all at the pub!
-The award was presented to landlord and landlady Richard and Vicky Palmer on 4th May 2012 and the photo below shows branch chairman Bob Southwell (pictured right) with them during the presentation.
-The pub faced very stiff competition but was a very deserving winner
+The award was presented to landlord Chris Simmonds and the photo below shows branch chairman Bob Southwell (pictured left) with them during the presentation.

 If you'd like to become more involved in CAMRA and help us select next year's Branch Pub of the Year, if you're not already a member why not join CAMRA, and then come along to one of our monthly branch meetings.